apache/activemq-artemis/docs/user-manual/en/examples.md

 Embedded
 --------

-The `embedded` example shows how to embed the Apache ActiveMQ server within your own code.
+The `embedded` example shows how to embed the Apache ActiveMQ Artemis server within your own code.